 Recruiting Trends to Watch for 2019

-The job seeker experience is paramount: HR managers (36 percent) cite improved user experiences for candidates, employees, and hiring managers as a top priority for recruitment and HR management going into 2019.
+- The job seeker experience is paramount: HR managers (36 percent) cite improved user experiences for candidates, employees, and hiring managers as a top priority for recruitment and HR management going into 2019.

-Efficiency is critical: HR managers also say helping recruiters to be more efficient in filling roles faster with higher quality candidates (29 percent) and expediting background checks (24 percent) are seen as top priorities for recruitment and HR management going into 2019.
+- Efficiency is critical: HR managers also say helping recruiters to be more efficient in filling roles faster with higher quality candidates (29 percent) and expediting background checks (24 percent) are seen as top priorities for recruitment and HR management going into 2019.

-Streamlined communication: Twenty-two percent of HR managers believe technology will be most beneficial in helping manage and maintain regular communication with job candidates during the application process.
+- Streamlined communication: Twenty-two percent of HR managers believe technology will be most beneficial in helping manage and maintain regular communication with job candidates during the application process.
 To simplify the process, CareerBuilder’s new TD Companion App enables hiring managers to communicate directly with candidates through text message and email.

 technologywould be most beneficial in helping with sorting through applicants to identify top candidates and remove candidates that are not qualified.
 CareerBuilder has crossed the language barrier with the use of AI and semantic search to halve the applicant to hire ratio.

 Top Areas for Hiring in 2019

 As new technologies are constantly introduced, legacy industries are being transformed and the need for workers with specialized, high-tech capabilities is on the rise.

 In Demand Areas for Hiring

-Jobs tied to skilled
+- Jobs tied to skilled

 labor: 25 percent

-Jobs tied to data analysis:
+- Jobs tied to data analysis: 21 percent

-Jobs tied to digital
+- Jobs tied to digital marketing: 12 percent

-Jobs tied to cyber
+- Jobs tied to cyber security: 11 percent

-Jobs tied to AI and machine learning: 10 percent
+- Jobs tied to AI and machine learning: 10 percent

-Jobs tied to healthy
+- Jobs tied to healthy living: 10 percent

 Hiring by Region: Where Employers Are Hiring Full-Time, Permanent Employees